Agilefreaks/Aquarium/README.markdown

     cd aquarium
     rake spec

-or

-    rake spec_rcov      # also runs rcov

 Note that Aquarium itself, once built, doesn't have any dependencies outside the Ruby core and stdlib.

-If you want to run the tests for the JRuby support, you must also have JRuby 1.6.7 or later installed.
+If you want to run the tests for the JRuby support, you must also have a supported version of JRuby installed (see above).
 To run the specs for JRuby, use the command

     rake verify_jruby